elnaske/Legal-RAG/paper/main.typ

 This approach ensures agents maintain conversation context throughout retrieval, building arguments iteratively with progressively refined case law research.

 == Implementation and Verification
+The prompts were implemented as a Python module with getter functions for each component and as a YAML version for version control and collaborative editing.
+A comprehensive test suite validated that all agent prompts contained proper role definitions, strategic priorities from Supreme Court analysis were present, key legal doctrines appeared in appropriate prompts, search request format was properly documented, quality checklists contained role-specific validation points, and all protocols were complete and properly formatted.
+The test suite achieved full coverage with all tests passing.

+The final prompt system produced eleven distinct components: three agent prompts, three quality checklists, and five supporting protocols.
+These enable Supreme Court-derived argumentation strategies, integrated RAG support with agent-generated queries, role-specific quality control mechanisms, ethical constraints, structured turn-taking and objection handling, and consistent response formatting.
+The modular architecture supports various usage patterns from single-agent deployment to complete multi-agent courtroom simulation, with each component capable of independent use, testing, and version control.

 = Results

 = Conclusion